Children and Family Treatment and Support Services (CFTSS)

 Who can get these services?

 To be eligible for CFTSS, the child must be under 21, enrolled in Medicaid, and in need of help with social, emotional or behavioral health challenges.
-These services give youth and their families the power to improve their health, well-being and quality of life at no additional cost to the family.
+These services give children and their families the power to improve their health, well-being and quality of life at no additional cost to the family.

 How will these services help?